Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 Now we focus on retrieving the $C_{lmk}(q)$ coefficients by fitting the \adm{} to the \blm{} coefficients.
 The \adm{} are likely not orthogonal and may vary strongly in their magnitude (L2 norm).
-Consequently, the fit results from ADMs bases with larger magnitude can easily skew the results of other bases with lower magnitude.
-These skews can completely ruin the fit for the lower magnitude bases, while not being noticeable in the larger magnitude basis fit.
+Consequently, the fit results from ADMs bases with larger magnitudes can easily skew the results of other bases with lower magnitudes.
+These skews can completely ruin the fit for the lower magnitude bases, while not being noticeable in the fits of the larger magnitude bases.
 This issue is also mitigated, or exacerbated, by increasing or decreasing the SNR, respectively.
 Another way to mitigate this issue is to add regularization terms to Eq.~\ref{eq:ap:fitLoss}, which will alter Eq.~\ref{eq:ap:genNormEqn}.
 One would ideally like to use L1 regularization for sparsity, but for the reasons mentioned above one would need to use the gradient descent, which is much slower.
 To use Eqs.~\ref{eq:ap:fitLoss} and \ref{eq:ap:genNormEqn}, one must make the following alterations:

 To improve the $C_{lmk}(q)$ fitting, one can increase the SNR or induce a broader rotational wavepacket.
-In Figs.~\ref{fig:Mlmk_vs_error}b and \ref{fig:trends}d we show how increasing the SNR improves the $C_{lmk}(q)$ resolution.
-Figure~\ref{fig:trends}f also shows how broadening the rotational wavepacket by a higher kick fluence has the similar effect.
-Again, we recommend that one runs these fit methods on the ground state geometry with simulated ADMs to see which $C_{lmk}(q)$ coefficients will be retrieved with the expected anisotropy and SNR.
+In Fig.~\ref{fig:Mlmk_vs_error}b we illustrate how increasing the SNR improves the $C_{lmk}(q)$ resolution.
+We also expect that broadening the rotational wavepacket and reducing the ensemble temperature will have a similar effect on the $C_{lmk}(q)$ to increasing the SNR as it does to \sth{} in Fig.~\ref{fig:trends}.
+Again, we recommend that one runs these fit methods on the vibronic ground state structure with simulated ADMs to see which $C_{lmk}(q)$ coefficients will be retrieved with the expected anisotropy and SNR.